 Asking for early payment from your employer

-However, all of these options can take time; they are not guaranteed and may cause you some embarrassment.
-Most of these also depend on the relationship you have with the person or institution you are asking to borrow from.
+However, these options can take time; they are not guaranteed and may cause you some embarrassment.
+Most of these also depend on your relationship with the person or institution you are asking to borrow from.
 If you can’t pay them back, it could cause even greater difficulty for your personal life and stress levels.
 With a payday loan, you can receive the money the same day with minimal fuss, without involving someone you know personally.

 So what does all of this mean?
 Are payday loans safe to use?
 Yes, but it means that both payday loan lenders and their customers must be extremely cautious.
 Using a reliable, responsible lender who takes steps to verify that customers can afford to pay them back is the best way to take out a payday loan.
 Here we give some of our tips on what to look out for when taking out a payday loan.